 To investigate the potential regulatory features of CRUs, we first characterised their chromatin properties by considering the proportion of PIRs in each chromatin state within a CRU.
 Applying hierarchical clustering based on this property, we obtained eight distinct clusters of CRUs in both ESCs (Figure 4A) and NECs (Figure 4–figure supplement 1), corresponding to different combinations of PIR chromatin states within CRUs.
 We found that CRUs within three prevalent clusters contained PIRs in one predominant, non-background, chromatin state (clusters 1-3; Figure 4A and Figure 4–figure supplement 1A).
 In contrast to these ‘uniform’ CRUs, 18% of CRUs in ESCs and 24% in NECs contained combinations of PIRs in active, poised and Polycomb-associated chromatin states (clusters 4-7; Figure 4A and Figure 4–figure supplement 1).
 Examples of genes in ESCs assigned to the different CRU clusters are shown in Figure 4B and Figure 4–figure supplement 2.
 Notably, the chromatin state of each promoter generally matched that of the most prevalent CRU chromatin state (Figure 4A and Figure 4–figure supplement 1).
-This finding has potential implications for understanding the logic of signal integration at promoters, which we explore further in the Discussion.
+Overall, this classification provides a framework for exploring CRU properties.

 We set out to investigate CRU chromatin state transitions on ESC to NEC differentiation.
-For this analysis, and in each cell type, we classified CRUs into either single-state active (containing active, and possibly also background-state, PIRs), single-state repressed (containing poised and/or Polycomb-associated PIRs), or background (containing only background-state PIRs).
+For this analysis, and in each cell type, we classified CRUs into either single-state active (containing active, and possibly also background-state, PIRs), single-state repressed (containing poised and/or Polycomb-associated, and possibly also background-state PIRs), or background (containing only background-state PIRs).
 We defined CRUs containing a combination of both active and repressed (Polycomb-associated/poised) PIRs as dual-state CRUs.
 We found that 65% of the single-state CRUs in ESCs remained single-state CRUs in NECs, although approximately half of them switched their state (Figure 5A).
 In addition, similar proportions of CRUs lost (11%) and acquired (13%) a dual-state configuration on ESC to NEC differentiation.
 These findings demonstrate that considerable reorganisation of CRUs occurs during lineage commitment.

 CRU state transitions associated significantly with changes in the expression of their target genes (p-value<0.005, Fisher’s exact test; Figure 5B,C).
 In particular, genes that were transcriptionally upregulated upon ESC differentiation preferentially gained an active single-state in NECs, either through switching the chromatin state of a single-state CRU (Figure 5B) or through resolving a dual-state CRU (Figure 5C).
 Examples of CRUs undergoing each scenario include RGMB and MAP2, which are transcriptionally upregulated in NECs (Figure 5D,E).
 Pronounced chromatin changes were also detected at the CRUs of genes downregulated upon differentiation, including a loss of the active single-state and/or a transition to the repressed single-state (Figure 5C; example shown in Figure 5F).
 Taken together, these results suggest that the modulation of CRU chromatin state is associated with transcriptional changes upon ESC differentiation.
 This modulation might potentially underlie many transcriptional changes in early lineage commitment.